 You will be retaining the services of a plan document sponsor (e.g., PGI SelfDirected, LLC) for the creation, registration and maintenance of your Solo-K plan documents.
 As part of this relationship, you will want to ensure you understand the Solo-K plan process and structure.
 Remember, this is your Solo-K plan that you must correctly administer.
 Knowing the ebbs and flows related to this process and your responsibilities are key.

 You will also want to confirm from the plan document sponsor that they will update the plan as necessary, and needed.
 Make sure you ask them about their re-statement process.
-This is an IRS-required process that much be completed every 6 years (next one being in 2020) to re-state the plan documents.
+This is an IRS-required process that must be completed every 6 years (next one being in 2020-21) to re-state the plan documents.
 Some companies charge extra for re-statement, while others (including PGI) include this as part of the annual plan document maintenance fee.

 Keeping in line with the "this is your plan" notion, this is an important consideration.
 Some plan document sponsors will simply suggest to "open a bank account and you can start making your contributions into the business banking account for the Solo-K plan."

 To start, there are different types of contributions (e.g., elective deferrals (pre-tax and Roth), employer match/profit sharing, after-tax contributions, and rollover contributions) that can be made to the plan and each sub-account should have its own account.